secretstartups/handbook/finance/sox-internal-controls/regulatory/index.html.md

 The returns for wage tax are filed with the tax authorities on the due dates by ADP based on the liability ascertained during payroll processing. ***Controls being implemented: REG.C.11***

-The tax liability is remitted to the tax authorities by ADP and auto-debited from Gitlab’s bank account. ***Controls being implemented: REG.C.13***
+The tax liability is remitted to the tax authorities by ADP and auto-debited from GitLab’s bank account. ***Controls being implemented: REG.C.13***

 * Senior Accounting Manager: Account the tax payment as a journal in NetSuite.
 The following is the entry posted in NetSuite.